SRM-Hackathon/SHADOW-PLAY/README.md

   3) “Extensions of GOMS analyses to expert performance requiring perception of dynamic visual and auditory information,” in Proc.
 ACM           SIGCHI Conf.
 Human Factors Comput.
 Syst., 1990, pp. 107–116

-   4) "W3 Schools CSS MODULES REFERED for CLASSIC LOOK AND FEEL"
+   4) "W3 Schools CSS MODULES REFERRED for CLASSIC LOOK AND FEEL"